Massipssa/Docs/security/kerberos/concepts.md

 * Is Single sign on
 * Password do not travel in clear over the network
-* Centralized repository for all users and services credentials
+* A centralized repository for all users and services credentials

 ## Example: Access hdfs